 29. 9 in adjacent building, 4 on ground floor, 5 self-catering cottages suitable for disabled.

-drawing room, 2 small sitting rooms, conservatory, 7 dining rooms, free Wi-Fi, wedding and conference facilities, 6-acre gardens, 300-acre farm, tennis, swimming pool (10 by 4 metres), cookery school nearby.
+drawing room, 2 small sitting rooms, conservatory, 7 dining rooms, free Wi-Fi, wedding/event/conference facilities, 6-acre gardens, 300-acre farm, tennis, outdoor swimming pool (10 by 4 metres), cookery school nearby, café/kitchen shop.

 all ages welcomed.

-allowed in 3 rooms with porch, not in public rooms.
+allowed in 3 rooms, not in public rooms.

 Good Hotel Guide Review